 Water deeply the first year to establish a healthy, resilient root system.
 Once established, Trautman Juniper is drought tolerant and requires minimal care.
 Maintaining a healthy 3” thick mulch around the tree can negate the need for watering entirely depending on your soil.
 Not to mention it looks nice!

 Fertilization is not necessary and may even be counterproductive for this plant.
-Excessive fertilization will cause excess growth and make the plant weaker.
+Excessive fertilization will cause excessive growth and make the plant weaker.
 Keep in mind that the faster the plant grows, the sooner it will conflict with other plants or structures.
 Instead, water when needed and enjoy the plant for what it is.

-Rusts (Gymnosporangium) are probably the most significant fungal disease of juniper.
+Rusts (Gymnosporangium) are probably the most significant fungal disease of Juniper.
 Juniper acts as an alternate host for this fungus, which completes the other half of its life cycle on a variety of plants in the Rosaceae family.
 These include Serviceberry (Amelanchier), Apples (Malus), Hawthorns (Crataegus), Pears (Pyrus), and more.
-Usually the damage on junipers is limited to a few galls.
+Usually, the damage on Junipers is limited to a few galls.
 Occasionally twigs may die back but these can be pruned.
 The damage is more pronounced on those alternate hosts and can cause unsightly foliage damage or weird growths on fruits.

 Trautman Chinese Juniper was selected by the renowned breeder Herbert Trautman.
 It’s found a home in the gardens of many professionals due to its refined form and resilience.

 Although Junipers perform best in acidic soil, they make the surrounding area more alkaline over time.
 This is because their foliage (and fruit) contains a large amount of calcium.
 Over time, the calcium deposition from seasonal needle drop can make the surrounding soil more alkaline.
-For you, this means you should avoid planting acid-loving plants below/around junipers.
+For you, this means you should avoid planting acid-loving plants below/around Junipers.

 Juniper berries have been used as a seasoning and flavoring for millennia.
-From the classic German Sauerbraten to the refined botanical bouquet of Gin, these small fruits (which are technically cones if I’m being pedantic) are noted for their peppery taste.
+From the classic German Sauerbraten to the refined botanical bouquet of gin, these small fruits (which are technically cones if I’m being pedantic) are noted for their peppery taste.
 Common Juniper (Juniperus communis) is the species most frequently used for spices and gin as it’s the most intensely flavored.
 It’s also the most widely distributed species as well, but you’ll have to read more on that in its plant profile.